LilyTronics/lily_kicad_lib/readme.md

 * As a global library

 Which one you choose is depending on your preferred way of working.
 See the KiCad documentation on how to add libraries.
-If your KiCad project is also in a git repository, you can clone this library as a sub module in your poject.
+If your KiCad project is also in a git repository, you can clone this library as a sub module in your git poject.
-See the Git documentatoion on how to add sub modules to your projects.
+See the Git documentation on how to add sub modules to your projects.

 ## Disclamer

-It is provided as is, without any support.
+This library is provided as is, without any support.
 We do not take any liability for damages when using this library.

 (c) LilyTronics (https://lilytronics.nl)